Nevaehni/SoftwareManager/README.md

 - **Progress tracking** with real-time feedback
 - **Professional styling** with Tailwind CSS utility-first framework
 - **Modern responsive design** optimized for desktop use
+- **Scrollable package lists** with adaptive height and custom scrollbars
+- **Smart overflow management** that only shows scrolling when needed

 ---